The Standard of Sterling

 If you have read through our blogs, looked at our website or even purchased something from our company then you will have noticed that hallmarks are discussed a lot and appear on our gifts.

 Today, we thought we’d bring you some information on today’s hallmarks and what they mean and why they are needed.
 We think the hallmarks are very interesting and decided we would discuss with you some information about the hallmarks we most commonly use.

 A mark indicating which grade of Silver has been used to create the item is then included.
-A small number is punched into the silver indicating 925 or 958, and the Lion rampant or Lion passant (see the next section) can be replaced by what is known as the Britannia Hallmark.
+A small number is punched into the silver indicating 925 or 958.
+The Lion can be rampant or passant Lion. (see the next section) This can be replaced by what is known as the Britannia Hallmark.

 Here is a set of cufflinks with a Britannia Hallmark: